-The Big Future Innovation Grant offers an opportunity for two small business owners to each receive a $20,000 grant to support growth and innovation for their business.
+The Big Future Innovation Grant offers an opportunity for two small business owners to each receive a $25,000 grant to support growth and encourage innovation.
 The grant is a program from Alberta Central, the central banking facility for credit unions in Alberta.
-Given the state of the economy due to COVID-19, many small businesses are struggling to stay afloat and Alberta Central wants to help.

 What is the amount of the grant?

-We are awarding two grants of $20,000.
-Two Alberta small business owners will each receive $20,000 deposited into a business account with their local credit union.
+We are awarding two grants of $25,000.
+Two Alberta small business owners will each receive $25,000 deposited into a business account at their local credit union.

 Who is eligible to apply for the grant?

-To be eligible you must be an Alberta-based, for-profit small business in operation for a minimum of one year.
-You must be 18 years of age or older and have 99 or fewer employees on payroll at the time of submission, with the business owner considered an employee.
+To be eligible, your business must be an Alberta-based, eligible for-profit small business in operation for a minimum of one year and have 99 or fewer employees.
+Applicants must be legal residents of Alberta and 18 years of age or older.

 Businesses that are affiliated in any way with Alberta Central, or are non-profits, or whose primary purpose is in competition with Alberta Central, or are under bankruptcy protection or have judicial liens or attachments are not eligible to apply for this grant.
 Please refer to the Rules + Regulations for more details.

 We are awarding the Big Future Innovation Grant to small businesses who have demonstrated innovation.
 The grant funds can be used in any way that furthers business innovation.